bacalhau-project/bacalhau/docs/running-node/storage-providers.md

   --estuary-api-key XXX
 ```

-To get an api key for estuary - you need to [register an account](https://estuary.tech/) and then [create an api key](https://estuary.tech/api-admin).
+To get an api key for estuary, you'll need to [register an account](https://estuary.tech/) and then [create an api key](https://estuary.tech/api-admin).

 ### IPFS

-The IPFS publisher works using the same setup as above - you need to have an IPFS server running and you need to have a multiaddress for it and then you pass that multiaddress using the `--ipfs-connect` argument to the `serve` command.
+The IPFS publisher works using the same setup as above - you'll need to have an IPFS server running, a multiaddress for it.
+You'll then you pass that multiaddress using the `--ipfs-connect` argument to the `serve` command.

 The IPFS publisher will be used as the default if there is no Estuary API Key configured.